USS Liberty: US Navy years

 In February 1963, the US Navy acquired Simmons Victory and converted her to a "Miscellaneous Auxiliary" ship at Willamette Iron and Steel of Portland.
 On 8 June, the vessel was renamed USS Liberty and given the hull classification symbol AG-168.
 On 1 April 1964, she was reclassified a Technical Research Ship, and given the radio call sign AGTR-5.
 She was commissioned at Puget Sound Naval Shipyard in Bremerton, Washington, in December 1964.

 In February 1965, Liberty steamed from the West Coast to Norfolk, Virginia, where she was further outfitted (cost: US$20 million) to suit her for a mission of supporting the National Security Agency (NSA) by collecting and processing foreign communications and other electronic emissions of possible national defense interests.
-In June, Liberty began her first deployment, to waters off the west coast of Africa.
+In June, Liberty began her first deployment to the waters off the west coast of Africa.
 She carried out several more operations during the next two years, and sailed to the Mediterranean Sea in 1967.
 During the Six-Day War between Israel and several Arab nations, she was sent to collect electronic intelligence in the eastern Mediterranean.